 - Heating and cooling information

-- A well written description that appeals to potential buyers, while being careful not to violate any federal housing, fair housing, or RESPA regulations.
+- A well-written description that appeals to potential buyers, while being careful not to violate any federal housing, fair housing, or RESPA regulations.
 Simply put, your description needs to appeal to all parties, and not single out one race or nationality.

-You will also need to to include the amount of commission offered to a buyer’s agent, special remarks and showing instructions you only want agents to see, and the code for your lockbox (if you have one).
+You will also need to include the amount of commission offered to a buyer’s agent, special remarks and showing instructions you only want agents to see, and the code for your lockbox (if you have one).

 Most importantly, make sure to avoid language like “motivated seller” or any terms that ring with desperation.
 This will most likely get you plenty of offers, however, many of them will come in far below asking price.

-The visibility and marketing of your listing are directly affected by your efforts, whether that be advertising on social media, hosting open houses, or reaching out to agents in the area.
+The visibility and marketing of your listing are directly affected by your efforts, whether that be advertising on social media, hosting open houses, or reaching out to buyer’s agents in the area.

-Do Flat Fee MLS Listings Work?
+Do Flat-Fee MLS Listings Work?

 Paying someone a flat fee to list your home on the MLS absolutely works in the sense that they’ll simply enter in all the required fields online, take their fee, and leave the rest up to you (and chance).

 That means that you will be required to do the rest, such as take your own photos of the property before listing, print out your own fliers, post your own signs, host your own open houses, negotiate the price, and see the home through to closing.

 Because most home buyers begin their search for a home online, paying for the opportunity to have yours included on most major home search sites means you don’t have to work as hard to advertise for the sale of your home.

 Your house will be included on most major home search sites to reach relevant audiences.
 Using an MLS listing service give you the opportunity to sell your home yourself while still being visible to millions.

-What are the risks with a Flat Fee MLS?
+What Are the Risks with a Flat-Fee MLS?